consuegs/H2aa_2mu2tau_PhDthesis/README.md

 ### Interpolation procedure

-* `ForInterpolation.C:`
+`ForInterpolation.C:`

--For each generated mass point there are 4 discriminating variables assumed to be uncorrelated.
+* For each generated mass point there are 4 discriminating variables assumed to be uncorrelated.
 An analytic function is associated to each of the 4 distributions and a MLF is performed to determine the optimal parameters

--The procedure is repeated for each of the generated mass points per category
+* The procedure is repeated for each of the generated mass points per category

--The vales of the parameters of the fit are stored as a function of the generated mass points
+* The vales of the parameters of the fit are stored as a function of the generated mass points

 `GetFittingPar()` `Parameters_ForInterpolation.root`

--An interpolation procedure is used to determine the value of each parameter for a step of 0.2 GeV and, with this, the corresponding 4-dimensional pdfs are generated
+* An interpolation procedure is used to determine the value of each parameter for a step of 0.2 GeV and, with this, the corresponding 4-dimensional pdfs are generated

 `Wspacewrite()` `Workspace_Interpolation.root`

--All signal samples are generated with toys and the training `(trainBDT_$category.py)` is performed independently for each mass point and category
+* All signal samples are generated with toys and the training `(trainBDT_$category.py)` is performed independently for each mass point and category

 `${your_directory}/H2aa_2mu2tau_PhDthesis/${year}/MVA_BDT/`

-set environment of CMSSW 8_1_0
+set environment of `CMSSW_8_1_0`

 #### BDT training

--Train the BDT executing file:
+* Train the BDT executing file:

-* `TrainAll.sh`
+`TrainAll.sh`

 `${your_directory}/H2aa_2mu2tau_PhDthesis/${year}/Inputs/`

-Classification of data is performed with the weight files produced in the training.
+* Classification of data is performed with the weight files produced in the training.
 The output of this step are root files called `SUSY*_BDTOutput_M-.root` and `SingleMuon_BDTOutput_M-*.root` containing the BDT output histograms

-Interpolation of signal acceptance with 0.2 GeV step
+* Interpolation of signal acceptance with 0.2 GeV step

-Creation of all the datacards for limit computation using the files above as input
+* Creation of all the datacards for limit computation using the files above as input

 All the steps mentioned above are performed automatically with `RunAllInputs()`

-* `CreateInputs.C`
+`CreateInputs.C`

-`RunAllInputs()` `SUSY*_BDTOutput_M-.root` and `SingleMuon_BDTOutput_M-*.root` with the BDT output histograms
+`RunAllInputs()`

 Option of submitting this time consuming step to condor with:

-* `SubmitCreateInputs.sh`
+`SubmitCreateInputs.sh`

 `${your_directory}/H2aa_2mu2tau_PhDthesis/${year}/Inputs/DataCards/`

--Run combine tool locally:
+* Run combine tool locally:

-* `run_combine.sh`
+`run_combine.sh`

 or submit to condor

-* `SubmitRunCombine.sh`
+`SubmitRunCombine.sh`

--Fit diagnostics:
+* Fit diagnostics:

-* `Fitting.sh`
+`Fitting.sh`

 ### Main plotting macros